Cross-companion/wembox/Research files/future-features.md

 #### PRIVACY SETTINGS, DATA MANAGEMENT AND TERMS AND CONDITIOINS.

 - 26/9/2023
   - There are some kinda important data management rules that wembee would have to follow.
-Most of them are unknown to me now, but some exaples that I might consider are: GDPR (General Data Protection Regulation) and CCPA (California Consumer Privacy Act).
+Most of them are unknown to me now, but some examples that I might consider are: GDPR (General Data Protection Regulation) and CCPA (California Consumer Privacy Act).
-    These should be final included in final touches I would make when the final version of Wembee is a finished product.
+    These should be included in final touches I would make when the first version of Wembee is a finished product.
     I can also check the existing terms and conditions on othe social sites and try to adapt from theirs.

 #### GLOBAL VARIABLES